benklern/World_Values_Corpus/README.md

 Files:
  - WVC_for_RVR_training_and_testing.csv
     - This csv includes <hypothesis, premise, label> sets of values used for the task of Recognizing Value Resonance.
-    - This csv includes neutrals generated from the WVC.
     - Random Sample Data Preview:

 |     | premise                                                                                                                                                                         | hypothesis                                                                     | label     |   label_coded |